dart-archive/stagehand/CONTRIBUTING.md

 is a good way to track your progress publicly, but we can also communicate other ways such as email and [Gitter](https://gitter.im/dart-lang/TALK-general).

 ### Compress templates

-If you make changes to template files, recompress the template:
+If you make changes to template files, regenerate the templates:

 ```
-pub run build_runner build
+pub run build_runner build --delete-conflicting-outputs
 ```

 Make sure to use Unix line endings when you edit template files, especially on Windows machines.